 Instead of automatically looking to hire externally when they are expanding or need new skills, companies could make more efforts to ‘grow’ the talent they already have in-house.
 “In the ‘make or buy’ debate, the ‘buy’ decision still seems to predominate, but hiring new talent is just part of the solution for addressing skills shortages.
 Once people are in a role, they still require ongoing development to achieve their full potential and meet ever-changing and critical skill needs,” says Jessica Cooper, Research Adviser at the CIPD.

-If your business is struggling with a skills ‘emergency’ and wants to strike a better balance between external hiring and internal development, here are some questions you need to ask:
+If your business is struggling with a skills ‘emergency’ and wants to strike a better balance between external hiring and internal development, with or without an HR software – here are some questions you need to ask:

 Are you training people for the right things?